 - Receive and internalize feedback.

-The more blog posts that are written, the more comfortable writers become assuming the brand’s identity.
-In the early stages of the relationship, however, it’s normal for a brand to have feedback on the first few pieces of content.
-Criticism is always welcome.
+It’s normal for a brand to have feedback on the first few pieces of content.
 When a brand provides feedback, it helps refine and concretize the overall vision.
 By keeping the channels of communication open and welcoming productive dialogues as needed, we’re able to better achieve the desired writing style.
 After a round of revisions, specific requests will be documented, so we can put them into place going forward.